jimweller/lab-github-pr-triggers/README.md

 git add --verbose . && git commit --message "branch only workflow" && git push origin "$(git_current_branch)"
 ```

-Now the worfklow is visible in the UI and the command line
+Now the worfklow is visible in the UI and the command line.
+You can delete the `push:` if you want.

 ```bash
 ❯ gh workflow list